 Caveat: A visit here can feel a little bit like a tiger hunt: naturalists are hellbent on getting you to see one, which works if that is your priority, but is less of an all-around wildlife experience (like you get in Kanha and Satpura further south in Madhya Pradesh).

 Diurnal tiger sightings in Ranthambore are frequent, though there is much other wildlife to pique your curiosity too: jungle cats, flying foxes, mongoose, crocodiles and turtles to name just a few.
-The park is found in the heart of the Rajasthan wilderness, and the scenery here is just magnificent.
-At its centre is the UNESCO World Heritage Site, Ranthambore Fort, one of Rajasthan’s five glorious forts.
+The park is found on the eastern edges of the Rajasthan wilderness, and the scenery here is just magnificent.
+At its centre is the UNESCO World Heritage Site, Ranthambore Fort, one of Rajasthan’s UNESCO hill forts.
 It is well-located for a Golden Triangle holiday in India and there are a great variety of accommodation options available too.
 Ranthambore fort offers fantastic views.
-We have plenty more information about Ranthambore on our website.

 Caveat: Can get very busy, especially on weekends and national holidays.
 Like Bandhavgarh, naturalists are very preoccupied with tiger sightings and so offers less immersive wildlife experience.